No title held at the Land Registry?

 • Date and time of official copy.
 This is when the official copy was produced, and the Land Registry guarantees that the copy’s contents accurately reflect the information held at that date and time.
 The office copy is technically out of date as soon as it is produced.

-• Land Registry office which deals with the title.
-This sets down the details of the office at the Land Registry where registration applications should be sent.
-Some solicitors’ firms, however, have a dedicated team at the Land Registry that deals with such applications.
+• Land Registry office that deals with the title.
+This sets down the details of which office at the Land Registry is responsible for registration applications for this property.

 Section A - Property Register